 The basic rule in Texas is the "employment at will" doctrine: absent an express agreement to the contrary, either party in an employment relationship may end the relationship or change the terms and conditions of employment at any time for any reason, or even for no particular reason at all, with or without notice.

 There are several exceptions, both statutory and court-made:

-state and federal employment discrimination statutes: a discharge may not be based upon a person's race, color, religion, gender, age, national origin, disability, or citizenship, and many states add veteran status and sexual orientation to the list
+federal employment discrimination statutes: a discharge may not be based upon a personís race, color, religion, gender (including pregnancy, sexual orientation, and gender identity), age, national origin, disability, or citizenship

 protected activity (something the law entitles an employee to do without fear of retaliation)

 bringing suspected wrongdoing to the attention of competent government authorities (state and federal whistleblowing statutes)